sidneyriffic/holbertonschool-low_level_programming/README.md

-Projects dealing with C and other low level programming.
+Projects dealing with mostly C programming and data structures.